bmink/microarcade/README.md

 ### Framebuffers

-Once a module's start function is called, the module is given complete control over the console, including the display.
+Once a module's start function is called by the main menu, the module is given complete control over the console, including the display, until it returns.

-Graphics are done by drawing into a framebuffer, ie. memory buffer that represents the contents of the screen.
+Graphics are done by drawing into a framebuffer, ie. a memory buffer that represents the contents of the screen.
 In the case of `microarcade`, the display is 128x64 pixels, and each pixel can be represented by one bit (pixel on/off) so the framebuffer is 1024 bytes large (128 * 64 / 8).
 Once the